-Financial Modeling is a core skill that is almost mandatory for anyone who wants to build a career in finance.
+Financial Modeling or Financial Modelling is a core skill that is almost mandatory for anyone who wants to build a career in finance.
 It is also important for anyone who wants to start his or her own business and even useful for sales/marketing professionals as it comes in handy in bidding for projects, determining payback/utility of campaigns etc.

-Investment Banking / Equity Research:
+Investment Banking / Equity Research

 Financial Modeling is the basic tool for fundamental analysis and valuations.
-Investment banker use it to arrive at a valuation in M&A or fund raising transactions.
+Investment bankers use it to arrive at a valuation in M&A or fund raising transactions.
 Equity Analysts use it to value stocks and come up with buy/sell/hold recommendations.

-Project Finance/Credit Rating:
+Project Finance/Credit Rating

 Financial Modeling is used by companies to assess their own finances and projects.
 It is hence an input in creating funding plans for corporate projects.

 Entrepreneurs use Financial Models to present their plans to potential investors as much as to plan their strategies.
-Running different simulations can often be an important tool in avoiding potential risks
+Running different simulations can often be an important tool in avoiding potential risks.

 Types of Financial Models

-Financial Models can vary in from, type and complexity based on the purpose for which they are built.
+Financial Models can vary in form, type and complexity based on the purpose for which they are built.
 It can be a one sheet model for a quick analysis or it can be a multi-sheet, multi workbook model with several cross links for a company or an industry.
 Some of the common applications of financial modeling are: